Why do you need an advance directive?

 Informed consent means that the doctor or nurse explains the purpose, benefits, risks, and alternatives of the treatment before you decide whether to get it.
 In most cases, treatment can be given only if you agree to it.
 Still, this right is not absolute.
 For example, if you need immediate or emergency care, the doctor may go ahead with treatment even if you can’t take in information and agree (consent) to be treated.

-It’s also generally accepted that a competent (mentally able) adult may refuse medical testing or treatment if they understand the outcomes of refusing.
+It’s also generally accepted that a competent (mentally able) adult may refuse medical testing or treatment if they understand the likely outcomes of refusing.
 This is sometimes called informed refusal.
 A competent adult patient may also ask that such treatment be stopped, even if it means they will die.
 See our document called Informed Consent to learn more.
 You can read it on our website at www.cancer.org, or call us for a free copy.

 Advance directives are for times you can’t speak for yourself